Jiaxin-traffic/DataFromSky-Drone-Trajectory-Preprocessing/README.md

 ```text
 x [px]; y [px]; time [s]
 ```
+The Frenet coordinate transformation is implemented based on the method proposed by Werling et al. in Optimal Trajectory Generation for Dynamic Street Scenarios in a Frenet Frame.
 The speed and acceleration values exported by DataFromSky are not directly used in the Frenet transformation step.

 ### ✅ Output Purpose